betterscientificsoftware/python-for-hpc/notebooks/running_compiled_examples.md

     conda install jupyter # For conda
     pip3 install jupyter  # with pip

-You may need to install other packages as required when you run.
+You may need to install other packages as required when you run, including:

+* numpy
+* cython
+* numba
+* matplotlib
+* seaborn

 Now run the notebook: